flutter/website/src/docs/cookbook/networking/delete-data.md

     // then parse the JSON.
 After deleting,
     // you'll get an empty JSON `{}` response.
     // Don't return `null`, otherwise `snapshot.hasData`
-    // would always return false on `FutureBuilder`. return Album.fromJson(jsonDecode(response.body));
+    // will always return false on `FutureBuilder`. return Album.fromJson(jsonDecode(response.body));
   } else {
     // If the server did not return a "200 OK response",